Windows and Mirrors For All - Scaffolding, Florence Sprague, July/August 2024

 Guest Speaker Debbie Montgomery: Active in the Civil Rights movement and the youngest NAACP Board member.
 First female St. Paul police officer and former St. Paul City Council member.
 Featured in Votes for Women, Minnesota History Center exhibit

-Windows and Mirrors: Ethnic Studies, Florence Sprague, April 2024
+Windows and Mirrors for all: Ethnic Studies, Florence Sprague, April 2024

 One morning as I was mulling over several ideas for Windows and Mirrors, my radio was ever-tuned to MPR.
 There was Angela Davis talking to students and teachers at Roseville Area High School (RAHS) about Ethnic Studies!
 There it was.